Azure/autorest.typescript/docs/2021-ga-release-blog-post.md

 The structure of LRO Operations has been modified.
 The `LROPoller` return object has been modified to `PollerLike` object.
 The [Long Running Operations](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/MIGRATION-guide-for-next-generation-management-libraries.md#long-running-operations) section in the migration guide will give you more details on it.

-A detailed list and usage of these features could be found in the [migration guide](https://aka.ms/js-track2-migration-guide) A [Quick Start](https://aka.ms/js-track2-quickstart) helps to get started with the new libraries.

 ## What's next

 In the future, we are planning to release the following:

-1. Improved documentation on the usage of the SDKs
+1. Improved documentation on the usage of the Libraries
 2. More azure services will be covered and released with the new features
-3. Detailed end-to-end examples for the SDKs including the new features introduced with these releases.
+3. Detailed end-to-end examples for the Libraries including the new features introduced with these releases.

 ## Feedback